 About Melissa Cullen

-Melissa has two brothers, Richard and Demetrious.
-Demetrius, her eldest brother, became a basketball star in the early 1980s, opening the door for Melissa and inspiring her to try out for and participate in track and gymnastics.
+Melissa Cullen, a Rhode Island resident, has two brothers, Richard and Demetrious.
+Demetrius, her eldest brother, became a basketball star in the early 1980s, opening the door for Melissa Cullen of Rhode Island and inspiring her to try out for and participate in track and gymnastics.
 She was also the co-captain of the cheerleading team for two years.
 Richard Jones, her youngest brother, became a professional athlete and was featured on multiple magazine covers.

 There were also some challenging times for Melissa due to the racial tensions in Newton South.
 As the only black family in the neighborhood, she became uncomfortable when an unexpected racial war erupted.